-And there’s a monetary investment too—whether paying for transportation by subway to get to a shop or paying for the gas to get there.
-Still, physical stores do offer a sense of instant gratification, since there is usually no wait for your items to ship—you typically get them right then and there.
+There’s a monetary investment too—whether paying for transportation by subway to get to a shop or paying for the gas to get there.
+Still, physical stores offer a sense of instant gratification, since there’s usually no wait for your items to ship—you typically get them then and there.

 Retail vs. ecommerce for businesses

-Deciding between retail and ecommerce comes down to understanding specific factors for your business: the initial cost of investment, scope of business operations, and the ability to sell products via multiple channels.
+Deciding between a retail business and an ecommerce business comes down to understanding specific factors for your business: the initial cost of investment, scope of business operations, and the ability to sell products via multiple channels.

 Investment level and cost

-- How they’re similar: The investment level for both retail and ecommerce rely on a variety of factors such as the initial startup costs and the scope of products or services—namely, whether you’re selling a handful of items or hundreds.
+- How they’re similar: The investment level for both retail and ecommerce businesses relies on a variety of factors such as the initial startup costs and the scope of products or services—namely, whether you’re selling a handful of items or hundreds.

 - How they’re different: Getting an online store up and running is typically less costly than investing in a physical store.
 The former requires investing in an ecommerce platform, domain hosting, and digital marketing tools, among other things.
-Brick-and-mortar retail, however, is a lot more costly and labor intensive.
+A brick-and-mortar retail business, however, is a lot more costly and labor intensive.
 Among the considerations for these new business owners are rental or leasing costs, annual insurance, marketing costs, and more.